raisa-d/adventOfCode/README.md

 4. **Improving `.gitignore` Usage**:
    - I learned how to configure `.gitignore` to effectively ignore files nested within subdirectories using patterns like `**/filename`.
 This skill has improved my workflow and repository management.

+The Day 2 challenge solidified the importance of breaking a complex problem down into smaller, manageable pieces.
+Then, extend the logic.

 ## Connect
 <p align="center">
   <a href="https://raisadorzback.netlify.app/" target="blank">